saeidKhoobdell/ComputerVisionBootcamp/README.md

 ---
 ### Generative Adversarial Network (GAN) on the MNIST Dataset Using PyTorch

-Explore the [[GAN repository](https://github.com/saeidKhoobdell/GAN_Pytorch)](#), which implements a Generative Adversarial Network (GAN) in PyTorch.
+Explore the [GAN repository](https://github.com/saeidKhoobdell/GAN_Pytorch), which implements a Generative Adversarial Network (GAN) in PyTorch.
 This project demonstrates how a GAN can generate realistic handwritten digits by training two neural networks in an adversarial framework: a generator and a discriminator.
 It highlights the power of generative models and unsupervised learning techniques.

 - [Gan_MNIST_Pytorch.ipynb](https://github.com/saeidKhoobdell/GAN_Pytorch/blob/main/Gan_MNIST_Pytorch.ipynb): Implementation of a GAN trained on the MNIST dataset to generate realistic handwritten digits.